cohenadair/anglers-log/2.0/data_structure.md

 Anglers' Log 2.0 Data Structure
 ===============================

-The structures below look like JSON, but Anglers' Log 2.0 will use Firebase Cloud Firestore (CF) database instead of Firebase Realtime Database.
+Anglers' Log 2.0 will use Firebase Cloud Firestore (CF) database instead of Firebase Realtime Database.
 CF stores data in "documents" and "collections".
 This structure is always flat and allows for a logical object tree, unlike the Realtime Database where you need to "flatten" data trees in order to lessen the data downloaded by the client.

 ## Common
 Common structures that may appear in multiple documents.
 ```
-Weather {
+DOC: atmosphere
-    temperature : float,
+    temperature : float
-    windSpeed : float,
+    windSpeed : float
-    windDirection (#25) : string,
+    windDirection (#25) : string
-    skyConditions : string,
+    skyConditions : string
-    airPressure (#25) : string,
+    airPressure (#25) : string
+    tide (#25) : int
+    moonPhase (#25) : int
+    season (#158) : int
     description (#25) : string
-}
 ```

 ## User